neondatabase/website/content/docs/postgres/query-performance.md

 2. **Analyze joins**: Make sure that joins are using indexes.
 If not, it might be beneficial to add indexes on the join columns or revise the join conditions.
 3. **Optimize filters**: Check if the conditions in the `WHERE` clause can be optimized.
 Using efficient indexes can dramatically reduce the search space.
 4. **Subquery performance**: Subqueries can sometimes be inefficient.
 Look for opportunities to rewrite subqueries as joins.
 See [Use joins instead of subqueries](#use-joins-instead-of-subqueries).
 5. **Use ANALYZE**: Regularly run the `ANALYZE` command on your database.
-This updates statistics, helping Postgres make better planning decisions. will automatically issue `ANALYZE` commands whenever the content of a table has changed sufficiently, but if you're working with very large tables, this may not happen as often as expected.
+This updates statistics, helping Postgres make better planning decisions.
+The Postgres `autovacuum` process, which is enabled in Neon, will automatically issue `ANALYZE` commands whenever the content of a table has changed sufficiently, but if you're working with very large tables, this may not happen as often as expected.
+For a query that shows when vacuum was last run, see [VACUUM and ANALYZE statistics](/docs/postgres/query-reference#vacuum-and-analyze-statistics).

 ### Additional resources

-Using `EXPLAIN` to optimize queries is a large subject area, but there are numerous resources you can draw upon.
+Using `EXPLAIN` to optimize queries is a large subject, but there are numerous resources you can draw upon.
 Here are a few to get you started:

 - [Using EXPLAIN — official PostgreSQL documentation](https://www.postgresql.org/docs/current/using-explain.html)
 - [Using EXPLAIN — PostgreSQL wiki resource list](https://wiki.postgresql.org/wiki/Using_EXPLAIN).